 You can add one or more hosts to your Hadoop cluster using the Add Hosts wizard, which will install the Oracle JDK, CDH, Impala (optional) and the Cloudera Manager Agent packages.
 After these packages are installed and the Cloudera Manager Agent is started, the Agent will connect to the Cloudera Manager Server and you will then be able to use the Cloudera Manager Admin Console to manage and monitor CDH on the new host.

 The Add Hosts wizard does not create roles on the new host; once you have successfully added the host(s) you can either add roles, one service at a time, or apply a host template, which can define role configurations for multiple roles.

-All hosts on your cluster must be running the same version of CDH, for example CDH3 Update 5 or CDH4.1.
+All hosts in a single cluster must be running the same version of CDH, for example CDH 4.5 or CDH 5.0.